Jumpscale/g8cockpit/docs/usage/Howto/List_instances/List_instances.md

 In order to use the Cockpit API you first need to obtain an JWT, as documented in the section about [how to get a JWT](../Get_JWT/Get_JWT.md).

-Once you got the JWT, you can install a service instance:
+Once you got the JWT, you can list all service instance using:

 ```
 curl -H "Authorization: bearer JWT"  /